ResursBank/woocommerce-gateway/readme.txt

 * [Simplified Shop Flow](https://test.resurs.com/docs/display/ecom/Simplified+Flow+API).
 Integrated checkout that works with WooCommerce built in features.
 * [Resurs Checkout Web](https://test.resurs.com/docs/display/ecom/Resurs+Checkout+Web).
 Iframe integration.
 Currently supporting **RCOv1 and RCOv2**.
 * [Hosted Payment Flow](https://test.resurs.com/docs/display/ecom/Hosted+Payment+Flow).
-A paypal like checkout where most of the payment events takes place at Resurs Bank.
+A paypal like checkout where most of the payment events takes place at Resurs.

 == Multisite/WordPress Networks ==

 The plugin **do** support WordPress networks (aka multisite), however it does not support running one webservice account over many sites at once.
-The main rule that Resurs Bank works with is that one webservice account only works for one site.
+The main rule that Resurs works with is that one webservice account only works for one site.
 Running multiple sites do **require** multiple webservice accounts!

 = Compatibility and requirements =